Lives in Music #3: Who Am I by Pete Townshend | New music reviews, news & interviews

 So we might have expected a proper literary autobiography from the Who guitarist and author of Tommy and Quadrophenia.
 Recent memoirs from Patti Smith and Bob Dylan have set the bar high, with their brilliant descriptive powers, but this book doesn’t emulate them, partly because it’s so fascinated by the states of mind of the author above anything else.
 It's rare that you get any real sense of the other, often fascinating, people in the book, whether people close to him, like Roger Daltrey, or minor walk-on parts like the wonderful artist and cut-up guru Brion Gysin.

 Townshend should at the least be commended for his self-lacerating honesty, as he says, while talking of family life, “the childish, devilish, selfish-sod-bastard artist deep inside me didn’t give a toss for fatherhood – he needed freedom.”
 Or: “My spiritual longings were constantly under siege by all-too-worldly ambitions, undermined by scepticism and ambivalence, and challenged by my sexual yearnings...
 I could also behave, frankly, like a complete arsehole."
-And there are plenty of examples of arseholish behaviour throughout – if only he was a bit more “devilish” that he could actually enjoy his devilry, as his polar opposite in The Who, Keith Moon, clearly did.
+And there are plenty of examples of arseholish behaviour throughout – if only he was a bit more “devilish” and could actually enjoy his devilry, as his polar opposite in The Who, Keith Moon, clearly did.

 At times, the book reads like he’s talking to his Jungian analyst, who he went to for many years.
 At almost every turn, he’s not sure whether he’s in or out.
 He wants fame and abhors it, loves the adulation of the groupies and sometimes takes advantage then hates himself, and has a love-hate relationship with himself, music, the world and the universe.